Meta Pixel

 This approach reduces unqualified inquiries by 40-60% while keeping serious couples engaged.
 They have enough information to determine rough budget fit, but they still need to contact you for specifics.

 The key is pairing partial disclosure with instant response capability.
-AI receptionists can capture every lead across phone, email, and social channels, then respond instantly with answers about capacity, packages, and available dates.
+AI Sales Assistants for wedding venues can capture every lead across phone, email, and social channels, then respond instantly with answers about capacity, packages, and available dates.
 Mikla does this by monitoring your communication channels 24/7 and responding within 5 minutes with personalized greetings that include information from your uploaded pricing PDFs and FAQs.

 Inquiry-only: The luxury venue exception